marcaurele/ansible-exoscale-privnet/README.md

-# Deploy servers on Exoscale and configure their private network interface
+# Deploy on Exoscale and setup a DHCP server for private networking

 ## Requirements